keebio/keebio-docs/iris-build-guide.md

 ## Solder RGB strip \(optional\)

-Refer to the [RGB Underglow](adding-rgb-underglow.md) Guide for steps to install the RGB light strip.
+Refer to the [Adding RGB Underglow](adding-rgb-underglow.md) Guide for steps to install the RGB light strip.